UI/UX Case Study: Drill It

 This part of the process is great for gathering ideas about how certain features should work and look.
 This is an important step towards the final design.

 Dashboard design is a pretty common request these days.
 Like any other view in the product, the dashboard has a specific purpose that it is designed to serve.
 An erroneous understanding makes all further efforts meaningless.
-It was necessary for me to fit on the dashboard a large amount of information about upcoming lessons, the standings, active programs, useful resources, and more.
-I decided to make all widgets more calm and non-focused compared to the main site, so that the user can easily interact with the elements and understand what is happening in his personal account.
+It was necessary for us to fit on the dashboard a large amount of information about upcoming lessons, the standings, active programs, useful resources, and more.
+We decided to make all widgets more calm and non-focused compared to the main site, so that the user can easily interact with the elements and understand what is happening in his personal account.

-My conclusion and advice: do not be afraid to spend a lot of time on analytics, this is the main foundation of a successful marketing project!
+Our conclusion and advice: do not be afraid to spend a lot of time on analytics, this is the main foundation of a successful marketing project!
 Having studied enough the scope of sales, you will be able to correctly summarize all your thoughts and concerns for the client.

 Happy UX and may the odds be ever in your favor!